RedstoneFuture/RedstoneFuture/README.md

-# Hello
+# Hello and welcome :wink:

-My name is Robert and here on GitHub I manage various projects especially for Minecraft.
-I am a game designer and server administrator.
+My name is Robert Rauh aka. _RedstoneFuture_ and here on GitHub I manage various projects especially for Minecraft.
+I am a german game-designer and server administrator provatively and professionally.

+In addition to the main projects listed below, I naturally support some of the open-source plugin projects used by my servers.

 ![Technical-Logo_300px](https://github.com/user-attachments/assets/2e77f73d-6a70-4930-af93-d22c81564c90)